Master's Degree in Biomedicine

 CE30 – Analyze genomic, protein and structural sequences

-CE31 – Acquire technical-methodological skills for working in a biomedical research laboratory
+CE31 – Acquire technical and methodological skills for work in a biomedical research laboratory

 CE32 – Acquire the ability and experience to work in groups